Jamsey911/RPSLS_MP2/README.md

 ## DESIGN FEATURES

+### PAGE DESIGN
+  The page design has been specifically created to portray a clean, fun and engaging experience for the user.
+The page content is presented in a clear and accessible fashion for the user to understand.

 ### HEADER

 ![Header Bar](docs/features/df-header.png)

-This is a simple header displaying the title of the game.
+- This is a simple header displaying the title of the game.
+- User stories covered: 6, 11

 ### FOOTER

 ![Footer](docs/features/df-footer.png)

-The footer has been designed to indicate to the user of where the icon's are that can be selected.
+- The footer has been designed to indicate to the user of where the icon's are that can be selected.

-### PAGE DESIGN
-  The page design has been specifically created to portray a clean, fun and engaging experience for the user.
-The page content is presented in a clear and accessible fashion for the user to understand.
+- User stories covered: 1, 3, 12

 ### MAIN GAME AREA